MegRichards/inflammation/README.md

 *Author:* Meg Richards
 ## Description

-This repository has some files used during the University of Leeds CDT training.
+This repository has some files used during the UoL CDT training.